kamiarkordari/Advanced-Lane-Lines/README.md

 | 1125, 720     | 1080, 720      |
 | 185, 720      | 200, 720        |

-I verified that my perspective transform was working as expected by drawing the `src` and `dst` points onto a test image and its warped counterpart to verify that the lines appear parallel in the warped image.
+I verified that my perspective transform was working as expected by drawing the `src` and `dst` points onto test images and the warped counterparts to verify that the lines appear parallel in the warped images.

 The transformation is applied using